ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 In order to get access to the Group Manager for managing OSCORE groups, an Administrator performs the following steps.

 1. The Administrator requests an Access Token from the AS, in order to access the group-collection and group-configuration resources on the Group Manager.
-To this end, the Administrator sends to the AS an Authorization Request as defined in {{Section 5.8.1 of I-D.ietf-ace-oauth-authz}}.
+To this end, the Administrator sends to the AS an Authorization Request as defined in {{Section 5.8.1 of RFC9200}}.

    If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern (see {{scope-format}}), then all such scope entries MUST adhere to the same pattern semantics.

    The Administrator will start or continue using a secure communication association with the Group Manager, according to the response from the AS and the specifically used transport profile of ACE.

-2. The AS processes the Authorization Request as defined in {{Section 5.8.2 of I-D.ietf-ace-oauth-authz}}, especially verifying that the Administrator is authorized to obtain the requested permissions, or possibly a subset of those.
+2. The AS processes the Authorization Request as defined in {{Section 5.8.2 of RFC9200}}, especially verifying that the Administrator is authorized to obtain the requested permissions, or possibly a subset of those.

    The AS specifies the information on the authorization granted to the Administrator as the value of the 'scope' claim to include in the Access Token, in accordance with the scope format specified in {{scope-format}}.
 It is implementation specific which particular approach the AS takes to evaluate the requested permissions against the access policies pertaining to the Administrator for the Group Manager in question. {{sec-as-scope-processing}} provides an example of such an approach that the AS can use.